tstillwell/fractal-maker-IFS/README.md

 gives the specified equation a 50% chance of being chosen per iteration.

-Total probability weights for all equations should not exceed one.
+Total probability weights for all equations should not exceed 1.0

 Once all equations have been input, enter a blank line to terminate input and begin the iteration process.